Our Service Terms & Conditions are as follows for Biological Health Services (BHS):

 22. Quoted prices for Services are all ex. gst and gst will be levied on all invoices.

-23. Payment is only acceptable via EFT, Bank Cheque or Credit Card.
+23. Payment is only acceptable via Credit Card, EFT or Bank Cheque.
 No cash will be accepted.
 A $35 dishonour fee will apply for any credit card transactions that are declined due to insufficient funds.
+All EFT transactions will need to send through proof of funds deposit within 24-hrs of service.

 24. Scheduling for jobs and other services is preferred via email.
 In the event that dates are arranged via telephone or SMS or in person verbally, then this method is confirmation of your booking with us.

 25. In the event that scheduled works or services are cancelled, hindered or interrupted within 48hrs of the scheduled date, you acknowledge that you are liable to pay a non-refundable amount of 50% of the agreed full service contract.
 Cancellations within 24hrs will be charged the full quotation sum.
-All lab work and/or forensic testing fees or decontamination works once the project has been agreed to start that are in writing between the parties are non-refundable after we are engaged on your project and it has begun.
+All lab work, data analysis of samples and/or forensic testing fees or decontamination works once the project has been agreed to start that are in writing between the parties are non-refundable after we are engaged on your project and it has begun.

 26. Quoted service delivery to a set number of buildings/units/room volumes etc may have defined minimum numbers for quoted service delivery.
 Any reduction in number will attract the full service fee regardless of implementation.

-27. In the event of non-payment within 7-days after service start and/or completion as applicable according to the service terms agreement, or failure to pay deposit or balance as agreed, you acknowledge that we may use third-party debt collection services or other avenues of legal redress including VCAT or other to collect monies owing.
-You further acknowledge that you will pay all costs associated with such services.
+27. In the event of non-payment within 7-days after data collection at site or service start and/or completion as applicable according to the service terms agreement, or failure to pay deposit or balance in full as agreed, you acknowledge that we may use third-party debt collection services or other avenues of legal redress including VCAT or other to collect monies owing.
+Failure to pay submitted invoices for works will also result in (i) your account being referred to an external collection agency, (ii) the listing of a payment default with a credit reporting agency, (iii) a charge being taken out over your title and (iv) listing this matter with VCAT or similar legal channels.
+You further acknowledge that you will agree pay all costs associated with such recovery actions and services.

 29. Reports are generally delivered approx. 2-3-4 business weeks after inspection and data/sample collection or sample delivery to our office and the time-frame for report delivery depends on volume of current work and other factors such as the urgency of results and their implications.
 Your patience is appreciated.
 Note that at the conclusion of all inspections a verbal summary is provided of information that is available at the time of data/sample collection.
 Interim findings are not generally provided.
 However, interim findings may be provided on request and charged at an hourly rate for document preparation if any initial sampling suggests there is a health and safety issue that should be actioned by any party.
 Such interim findings are 'partial findings' and as such are provided only on a 'without prejudice' basis, since we always prefer to analyse all data prior to making any comment on all the data or implications of such data.
 It is acknowledged by the client that interim findings may not accurately reflect the level of environmental contamination or level of risk and you agree to be bound by the general indemnity provisions of clause 3.
 Therefore, full and final reporting of sampled data by way of a 'final written report' is always required, and the client cannot elect to stop lab analysis of already collected samples at the interim reporting stage.
 Accelerated reporting is usually possible for an additional fee.
 Please discuss your time-table at service outset.
 It should also be noted that payment delays will automatically result in additional delays with regard to report finalisation due to the fact that time to prepare reports is only scheduled from the date of payment.